 - Actively serving on university, school, or department committees. - Service to a professional organization. - Organizing campus events. - Ongoing volunteer community service that fits the mission of the university. - Actively participating in recruitment, admission, and retention of students. - Other activities that contribute significantly to the university or the profession.

-Activities that, done well, might demonstrate achievement of Additional Merit:
+Activities that, done well, might demonstrate the minimum level of achievement for Additional Merit: